The above image of River Street in Savannah, Georgia is reminiscent of Paris, France. Image courtesy Savannah.com

 By Ria Nicholas

-As we begin to recover from COVID-19, we’re eager to pack our bags and get our travel on.
+As we go stir crazy due to COVID-19, we’re eager to pack our bags and get our travel on.
 But journeying abroad may still lie outside our comfort zone.
 Fortunately, there is plenty of “foreign” ambiance to explore right here in the U.S. See, taste, discover, and immerse yourself in the exotic sights, sounds, and cuisine of these fabulous American destinations!

 Below, you will find information on more than Two Dozen Destinations, representing Twelve Foreign Countries: